AdobeDocs/campaign-standard.nl-NL/help/administration/using/sms-protocol.md

 #### INQUIRE_LINK {#enquire-links}

-Deze PDU wordt alleen gebruikt om te controleren of de verbinding live is.
+This PDU is only used to check that the connection is live.
 De frequentie moet worden vastgesteld op basis van de behoeften van de aanbieder.

-De standaardconfiguratie 60 seconden moet overeenkomen met de meeste configuraties die zijn ingesteld in de externe account.
+The default 60 seconds should match most configurations set in the external account.

 #### INQUIRE_LINK_RESP {#enquire-links-resp}

-Deze PDU erkent dat de verbinding levend is.
+This PDU acknowledges that the connection is alive.

 ### Multipart SMS (lang SMS) {#multipart}